Here’s the problem:

 What we have determined:

-Our recent analysis revealed that the ACGA rates exceed the maximum New York rates applicable to gift annuities funded in April – June 2021 for females at ages 46 through 91 and for males at ages 46 through 86.
+Our most recent analysis reveals that the ACGA rates exceed the maximum New York rates applicable to gift annuities funded in October – December 2021 for females at ages 45 through 88 and for males at ages 46 through 85.
 That’s pretty much the age group for new gift annuities!
 Please note, the NY maximum payout rates are published only for 1-life annuities, and they are gender-specific.
 The state does not currently publish maximum payout rates for 2-life gift annuities, or for any type of deferred gift annuities.